Homeowners Insurance Inspection: What to Expect and How to Prepare

 Additional Structures and Features

-Inspecting other structures on the property, such as garages, sheds, decks, pools and fences, for condition and safety.
+Inspecting other property structures, such as garages, sheds, decks, pools and fences, for condition and safety.

 What Is a 4-Point Inspection for Homeowners Insurance?

 A 4-point inspection for homeowners insurance is a focused evaluation often required by providers, especially for older homes, that assesses four critical areas: HVAC systems, electrical wiring and panels, plumbing and the roof.
-The primary goal is to identify any major issues or potential risks in these areas that could affect the home's insurability and the insurance provider's risk.
+It identifies major issues or potential risks that could affect the home's insurability and the insurance provider's risk.

-Often required for homes over a certain age, the 4-point inspection provides insurers with a concise overview of the home's current state, helping them make informed decisions about policy issuance and pricing.
-In particular, it covers:
+Required for homes over a certain age, the 4-point inspection provides insurers with a concise overview of the home's current state, helping them make informed decisions about policy issuance and pricing:

 airConditioner icon